Cintas Corporation (CTAS): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-1973 Company renamed Cintas Corporation Reflected the broader scope and professional image beyond the original Acme name.
+1973 Company renamed Cintas Corporation.
+The name change reflected the broader scope and more professional image, moving past the original 'Acme' industrial laundry identity.

 Cintas Corporation's Transformative Moments